 I have gained new skills and a new career.
 I feel the course has opened my eyes and allowed me to learn more about a subject that I am passionate about: namely how people tick and how to help them.
 I have a lot about different disciplines and elements of resilience and wellness.
 The mixture of distance learning and face-to-face sessions worked really well for me.
 The master classes were hugely beneficial to me and I think that the amount that can be learnt within that group is enormous.
 Sophie Morris

-You may like to purchase my latest publications Resilience Coaching Toolkit published by Pavilion Publishing and Media available from Amazon
+You may like to purchase my latest publications Resilience Coaching Toolkit (certified by the CPD Certificate Service) published by Pavilion Publishing and Media available from Amazon

 How to Incorporate Wellness Coaching into your Therapeutic Practice published by Jessica Kingsley available from Amazon